rapidsai/raft/docs/source/build.md

 ### Using CMake directly

 When building RAFT from source, the `build.sh` script offers a nice wrapper around the `cmake` commands to ease the burdens of manually configuring the various available cmake options.
-When more fine-grained control over the Cmake configuration is desired, the `cmake` command can be invoked directly as the below example demonstrates.
+When more fine-grained control over the CMake configuration is desired, the `cmake` command can be invoked directly as the below example demonstrates.

 The `CMAKE_INSTALL_PREFIX` installs RAFT into a specific location.
 The example below installs RAFT into the current Conda environment:
 ```bash